 Does only James Allen have True Hearts?

-Yes only James Allen has True Hearts just like the Astor Collection is limited to Blue Nile only.
-True Heart itself is not a universal name for any specific kind of diamonds.
+Yes, only James Allen has True Hearts, just like the Astor Collection is limited to the Blue Nile only.
+True Heart itself is not a universal name for any specific kind of diamond.
 In fact, it is the Hearts and Arrows diamonds that make these premier collections by different diamond retailers.

-True Heart is a trademark of James Allen only and so you’ll not find that name else where.
-However, you can surely find H&A diamonds at other places too.
+True Heart is a trademark of James Allen only, and so you’ll not find that name elsewhere.
+However, you can surely find H&A diamonds in other places too.

 What Is The Difference Between True Hearts And Excellent Cut?